 Spirituality Programs

-• Lectio Divina - Mondays 12-1pm in the Reception Area of the Education Building at St. Paul's OR via Zoom.
-Contact Mo.
-Janie Kirt Morris OR Saturdays from 9:30-11am in the Reception Area of the Education Building.
-Contact Janice Eberhard at jeberhard@sbcglobal.net or 405-613-0592 for more details or questions.
+• Lectio Divina - Dwelling in the Word (September-May) Mondays 12-1pm in the Reception Area of the Education Building at St. Paul's OR online.
+Contact Janie Kirt Morris Resumes September 8!

 • Centering Prayer - Tuesdays at 11am & Saturdays at 9:30am.
 Contact Cynthia Jones.

 In need of Spiritual Direction?
-Dean Katie Churchwell can help get you connected with a Spiritual Director.
-Email her for more details.
+Email Dean Katie Churchwell to get connected with a Spiritual Director or for more details.

 Lectio Divina